AdobeDocs/experience-manager-65.en/help/communities/sites-for-developers.md

 >[!CAUTION]
 >
->If the custom template is given the name *sitepage.hbs*, then all community sites will be customized.
+>If the custom template is given the name *sitepage.hbs*, then all community sites are customized.

 ### Custom Site Template Example {#custom-site-template-example}